 The North Loup River Ranch is the finest Nebraska Sandhills ranch on the market.
-With over three miles of frontage along the North Loup River, it consists of 9,565± deeded acres of native Sandhill range, sub-irrigated meadows, wooded sanctuaries and shelter belts, and irrigated hayfields.
+With over three miles of frontage along the North Loup River, it consists of 9,565± deeded acres of native Sandhill range, sub-irrigated meadows, wooded sanctuaries and shelterbelts, and irrigated hayfields.
 Its river frontage and associated meadows, bottoms, and ponds, and shelters belts and mature timber, make it a wildlife mecca that supports a thriving deer and turkey population.
 The property also boasts an updated historic 8,313 square foot lodge with seven bedrooms, a manager’s house, paved runway, solar-powered livestock water pumps and pipelines, and numerous other improvements.
 Located in some of the best cattle country in the world near one of the highest-price cattle markets, the property supports a profitable 650-700 cow-calf plus yearling operation with minimal labor needs and simplified management.
-The North Loup River Ranch is truly a one-of-a-kind property that must be seen to appreciate.
+The North Loup River Ranch is truly a one-of-a-kind property that must be seen to be appreciated.

 Just the Facts

 - 9,565±deeded acres